druid-io/druid-io.github.io/_posts/2013-07-10-twitter-tutorial.md

 ---
 published: false
 layout: post
+title: Understanding Druid Via Twitter
 ---

 ## A New Post\n\nEnter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.

 ## About Druid ##

 Druid is a rockin' analytical data store capable of offering interactive query on big data in realtime - as data is ingested.
-Druid drives the Metamarkets platform, and Metamarkets is committed to building Druid in open source.
+Druid drives 10's of billions of events per day for the [Metamarkets](www.metamarkets.com) platform, and Metamarkets is committed to building Druid in open source.

 Thanks for taking an interest in Druid.
 This tutorial will help clarify some core Druid concepts.
 We will go through one of the Real-time examples and issue some basic Druid queries.
 The data source we'll be working with is the [Twitter spritzer stream](https://dev.twitter.com/docs/streaming-apis/streams/public).
 If you are ready to explore Druid, brave its challenges, and maybe learn a thing or two, read on!